Gheorghe Eminescu: Army career

 The following twenty years saw the territorial consolidation of Greater Romania, which Eminescu regarded as a fulfillment of a personal and national ideal.
 For his wartime service, Eminescu, who spent another 14 years in Bessarabia, was awarded the medal Virtutea Ostășească, First Class.
-Much of the interwar years, and overall as many as thirty years of Eminescu's life, were spent researching Napoleon's life.
+Much of the interwar years, and overall as many as thirty years of Eminescu's life, were spent researching Napoleon's biography.
 He was in charge of guarding the Bessarabian border between Romania and the Soviet Union, first as a company commander in Cetatea Albă, then as the leader of a battalion in Ismail (overseeing the section of the border between Galați and Tighina).
 He also served on a Soviet–Romanian military panel, which was tasked with reducing border incidents.
 In September 1924, he was confronted with the Tatarbunary Uprising, which was instigated by the Soviets, and during which his battalion lost three men.
 Eminescu would later argue that the violent outcome could have been averted, had Romanian commanders placed more trust in intelligence reports.

-Gheorghe Eminescu was finally moved further south, in Dobruja, serving with garrisons in Cernavodă and Medgidia.
+During the floods of early 1931, Gheorghe Eminescu was in Jibrieni and Galilești, helping to evict the local population, and detonating ice jams on the Danube.
+He was later moved further south, in Dobruja, serving with garrisons in Cernavodă and Medgidia.
 By the time of World War II, he commanded the border guards of Brăila, as a Lieutenant Colonel; he also taught military history to young cadets.
-His father had unusually moved in 1924 to Bistrița, in newly acquired Transylvania—as the only Eminescu ever to settle in that area; he spent the remainder of his life there, up to his death from pneumonia in December 1929.
+His father had unusually moved in 1924 to Bistrița, in newly acquired Transylvania—as the only Eminescu ever to settle in that area during the 20th century; he spent the remainder of his life there, up to his death from pneumonia in December 1929.
 His wife survived him and, in 1940, was living "in seclusion, on a small and narrow street in Cluj".
 The Lieutenant Colonel's half-brother, Victor, had reportedly squandered his entire family inheritance, and had moved to Bucharest with his two daughters.
 All three were reportedly living in extreme poverty by the start of World War II, with Victor dying in 1949.

 Eminescu married a local Bessarabian, Elena Labunțev (or Labunțeva), in Cetatea Albă's Ascension Cathedral.
 In 1921, she gave birth to Yolanda (or Iolanda) Eminescu.
 The Labunțev family was originally from Șaba, Cetatea Albă County.
 During 1938, Yolanda was in Fascist Italy, studying at the Summer University for foreign students.
 She graduated with high honors from the University of Bucharest Faculty of Law in 1944.
 Eminescu's father-in-law, Ștefan Labunțev, was the headmaster of a Bessarabian school, and reportedly took pride in his matrimonial alliance; after the 1940–1941 Soviet takeover of Bessarabia, he remained in occupied territory, while Ștefan's wife Maria joined the Eminescus in Brăila.